PlatONnetwork/PlatON-Go/README.md

 go run build\ci.go install
 ```

-The resulting binary will be placed in '$PlatON-Go/build/bin'(Ubuntu) or in '%GOPATH%\bin'(Windows) .
+The resulting binary will be placed in '$PlatON-Go/build/bin' .

 ## Getting Started